aws/aws-cdk/packages/@aws-cdk/cloud-assembly-schema/CONTRIBUTING.md

 Being a **stable** `jsii` module, it undergoes strict API compatibility checks with the help of [`jsii-diff`](https://github.com/aws/jsii/tree/master/packages/jsii-diff).
-This means that performing breaking changes, such as:
+This means that breaking changes will be rejected.
+These include:

 - Adding a required property. (same as changing from *optional* to *required*)
 - Changing the type of the property.

-Will be rejected.

 In addition, the interfaces defined here are programatically exposed to users, via the [`manifest`](../cx-api/lib/cloud-assembly.ts#L42) property of the `CloudAssembly` class.
 This means that the following are also considered breaking changes: